RomanLut/INAV-X-Plane-HITL/README.md

 **X-Plane** https://www.x-plane.com/ is flight simulator with accurate physics simulation.

 X-Plane is extendable with plugins.
-This plugin connects to Flight Controller through USB cable and passes gyroscope, accelerometer, barometer, magnethometer and GPS data, which replace data from physical sensors.
+This plugin connects to Flight Controller through USB cable and passes gyroscope, accelerometer, barometer, magnethometer, GPS and Pitot tube data from X-Plane, which replace data from physical sensors.

 FC sends back **yaw/pitch/roll** controls which are passed to X-Plane.

+## X-Plane 11 or X-Plane 12?

+Simulation requires at least 60 solid FPS without freezing.
+While **X-Plane 12** has better visual appearance, **X-Plane 11** is till recommented due to better performance.
+Also **INAV Surfwing** flying characteristic seems to be worse in **X-Plane 12**.

 # Setup (Windows)